luyadev/luya/docs/guide/concept-tags.md

 ## Parse Text

-Sometimes you are not in a context where the parsing is enabled, so you can parser your content by using the {{luya\TagParser::convert}} or even directly with markdown integration {{luya\TagParser::convertWithMarkdown}} this enables you to parse tags even in your controllers or views.
+Sometimes you are not in a context where the parsing is enabled, so you can parser your content by using the {{luya\TagParser::convert()}} or even directly with markdown integration {{luya\TagParser::convertWithMarkdown()}} this enables you to parse tags even in your controllers or views.